What is Sleep Training?

 Most babies will be sleeping through the night within 2 weeks of starting your sleep training plan.

 As a paediatric sleep consultant, I will complete a thorough history assessment of your child’s sleep patterns and habits.
 From this information, I create a plan that takes into account your family’s sleep goals and your child’s unique personality and temperament.
 I am available to offer knowledge and support throughout the entire sleep training process.

 I have two goals for the families I work with:

 - The entire family is sleeping by the end of our sleep plan

 - I have imparted you with enough knowledge so you can handle any future bumps in the road that may occur as you move through different developmental stages and life events.

 How do I start?

-There are two ways you can start on the road to solid sleep:
+There are three ways you can start on the road to solid sleep: